 11. Beauty and individuality: wanting X for its beauty.
 Rachel and her peach: No equally beautiful peach will do.
 (Is that really so?)

 - What distinctions are needed to untangle this?

-- Interest in an individual X for its b'ful property P is generally interest in the way P fits into X's other characters; it is rarely just interest in P abstractly.
+- Interest in an individual X for its b'ful property P is generally interest in the way P fits into X's other characteristics and what other things are available to one; it is rarely just interest in P abstractly.